vsouza/awesome-ios/README.md

 * [Traits](https://github.com/krzysztofzablocki/Traits) - Library for a real-time design and behavior modification of native iOS apps without recompiling (code and interface builder changes are supported). :large_orange_diamond:
 * [Struct](https://www.get-struct.tools) - A tool for iOS and Mac developers to automate the creation and management of Xcode projects.
 * [Nori](https://github.com/yukiasai/Nori) - Easier to apply code based style guide to storyboard. :large_orange_diamond:
+* [DBDebugToolkit](https://github.com/dbukowski/DBDebugToolkit) - Set of easy to use debugging tools for iOS developers & QA engineers.

 # Rapid Development
 * [KZPlayground](https://github.com/krzysztofzablocki/KZPlayground) - Playgrounds for Objective-C for extremely fast prototyping / learning.